visdesignlab/loonar/apps/docs-website/docs/loon-for-developers/building-loon.md

 | "userGroupPermissions" | The user and group permissions necessary for the MinIO storage engine to have full access to the directory.
 The syntax must be "\{UID\}:\{GID\}".
 If `"volumeType"` is not `"nfs"`, then this can be removed. | string |

+Once MinIO is deployed, you will be able to log into the web console using your provided access key and secret access key as the username and password.
+After you have logged in, you will be able to add additional users with restricted access if necessary using the "Identity" > "Users" tab.
+See [here](https://min.io/docs/minio/linux/administration/console/security-and-access.html#minio-console-security-access) for more information on identity management.

 ### NGINX Settings

 NGINX settings can be added by adding `"nginxSettings"` as a top level key.
 This is only required when `generalSettings.useHtp` is set to `false`.